bennyfreemantle/bennyfreemantle/README.md

 Up until now I have been self teaching myself ‘web dev’.
 However, recently I have had the privilege of being accepted to join a 16 week intensive bootcamp to pursue my aspirations of becoming a Full Stack Web Developer!

 Currently working through the full stack online course [The Odin Project](https://www.theodinproject.com/).
-This has taught me lots of new skills.
-The main one, being able to research for myself effectively to solve a problem.
+This has helped me reinforce the basics as well as guiding me through to learn lots of new skills.

 This README will act as a somewhat documentation for my journey of becoming a Full Stack Web Developer and further career into the field of tech.